 Part IA

-Students take three experimental subjects and one mathematics option from:
+Students take three experimental subjects and one mathematics option from those listed below.

 Chemistry